Calculus (dental): Removal of calculus after formation

-As mentioned above in the clinical significance section, plaque and calculus deposits are a major etiological factor in the development and progression of oral disease.
+Plaque and calculus deposits are a major etiological factor in the development and progression of oral disease.
 An important part of the scope of practice of a dental hygienist is the removal of plaque and calculus deposits.
 This is achieved through the use of specifically designed instruments for debridement of tooth surfaces.
 Treatment with these types of instruments is necessary as calculus deposits cannot be removed by brushing or flossing alone.
 To effectively manage disease or maintain oral health, thorough removal of calculus deposits should be completed at frequent intervals.
 The recommended frequency of dental hygiene treatment can be made by a registered professional, and is dependent on individual patient needs.
 Factors that are taken into consideration include an individual's overall health status, tobacco use, amount of calculus present, and adherence to a professionally recommended home care routine.

 Hand instruments are specially designed tools used by dental professionals to remove plaque and calculus deposits that have formed on the teeth.
 These tools include scalers, curettes, jaquettes, hoes, files and chisels.
 Each type of tool is designed to be used in specific areas of the mouth.
 Some commonly used instruments include sickle scalers which are designed with a pointed tip and are mainly used supragingivally.
 Curettes are mainly used to remove subgingival calculus, smooth root surfaces and to clean out periodontal pockets.
 Curettes can be divided into two subgroups: universals and area specific instruments.
 Universal curettes can be used in multiple areas, while area specific instruments are designed for select tooth surfaces.
 Gracey curettes are a popular type of area specific curettes.
 Due to their design, area specific curettes allow for better adaptation to the root surface and can be slightly more effective than universals.
 Hoes, chisels, and files are less widely used than scalers and curettes.
 These are beneficial when removing large amounts of calculus or tenacious calculus that cannot be removed with a curette or scaler alone.
 Chisels and hoes are used to remove bands of calculus, whereas files are used to crush burnished or tenacious calculus.

 Ultrasonic scalers, also known as power scalers, are effective in removing calculus, stain, and plaque.
 These scalers are also useful for root planing, curettage, and surgical debridement.
 Not only is tenacious calculus and stain removed more effectively with ultrasonic scalers than with hand instrumentation alone, it is evident that the most satisfactory clinical results are when ultrasonics are used in adjunct to hand instrumentation.
 There are two types of ultrasonic scalers; piezoelectric and magnetostrictive.
 Oscillating material in both of these handpieces cause the tip of the scaler to vibrate at high speeds, between 18,000 and 50,000 Hz.
 The tip of each scaler uses a different vibration pattern for removal of calculus.
 The magnetostrictive power scaler vibration is elliptical, activating all sides of the tip, whereas the piezoelectric vibration is linear and is more active on the two sides of the tip.